4.8

 The Customer View is the most-used page in Fiverr’s back-office.
 It has been in use since the wee beginnings of the company, and over time became a mash-up of design languages and conventions.
 It was designed on-the-fly by whichever team needed a given feature, from customer support to the security team.
 After promptly holding a bat-mitzvah for this legacy page that has served us so well, it was decided that an update was due.
 It’s makeover time!

-understanding the problem
+Understanding the problem

 The Customer View had become a mess of code and UI.
 The user experience was frustrating, and it took 8-18 seconds to load.
-Data was scattered both visually and technically, and was hard to make sense of.
-The Customer View is used by 300+ team members on a daily basis at Fiverr.
-This load-time translates to hundreds of work minutes spent looking at a loading screen.
+With 300+ team members using it on a daily basis, the load-time translates to hundreds of work minutes spent looking at a loading screen.
 I know it’s probably hard for you to read that (and I’m sorry, but this was real life I’m not making it up).
+The first thing we (My PM and I) did was create and established among the stakeholders a process that looked something like this:

 I conducted 15+ interviews with major stakeholders within Fiverr, including the Head of Customer Support, The Fraud Department, Marketing Integrity and more.

 There were two main aspects of the interviews.
 One aspect was to understand better which components were most needed by a given team and to prioritize those components (more quantitative).
 The second aspect was more qualitative.
 I wanted to understand how the interviewees felt during different stages of using the Customer View.
-A few common themes came up during the interviews:

 58%